 Gainful Employment Information

 Grayson College is required to provide information regarding Gainful Employment of our educational programs.
 You can locate this valuable information on each of the program pages within Programs and Majors, you must use Google Chrome to access all programs.
 There you will be able to examine the program requirements, anticipated costs, program contact, job placement rate, completion rate for the program, and student debt median.

-This information is available to view or print online or a hard copy is available in the Admissions Office.
+Gainful Employment information is also available to view or print online and a hard copy is available in the Admissions Office.

 Services for Students with Disabilities

 The Services for Students with Disabilities provides disability-related services and facilitates reasonable accommodations.
 Visit the Student with Disabilities webpage for additional information on services and resources available to students with disabilities.
 This information is available online or a hard copy is available by contacting the Coordinator for Services for Students with Disabilities.

 Information about Grayson College Facilities, Services and Campus Policies

 Alcohol and Other Drug Information, Drug Free Schools and Communities Act

 The Annual Security Report provides information about alcohol and other drug health risks, drug and alcohol laws and penalties, and campus alcohol and other drug education and counseling resources.
 Read the Annual Security Report.
 Detailed information is provided in the Grayson College Annual Security Report.
 This report is available online or a hard copy is available in the College Police Department.